ojkelly/yarn.build/packages/plugins/plugin-package-yaml/readme.md

 ## Notes

 - `yarn update:patch-name` will not work with macOS sed.
 However it's only used in the release script.
-To get around this developing on a mac you can use `yarn update:local`.
+To get around this developing on a mac you can use `yarn build:update`.

 ## Releases